 WUWM 89.7 - Milwaukee's NPR, a department of UW-Milwaukee and an NPR member station, offers an exciting and creative work environment.
-WUWM looks for ambitious, dedicated people who are ready for a challenge.
+WUWM looks for dedicated people who are ready for a challenge.

 In order to hire the best people for our jobs, WUWM recently completed an industry comparative salary review.
 The salary for each position is based on competitive market salary data and years of experience.
 In addition, all full-time employees receive a generous benefits package.
 More information here.